Knowledge Center - Dates and Deadlines

 Quick Links

-We're excited to announce and host a slate of events during and around National Graduate and Professional Student Appreciation Week (April 3-7).
+We're excited to announce and host events during National Graduate and Professional Student Appreciation Week (April 6-10).
+Register early!
+Some events have capacity.

 Dinner and Dialogue

-Dinner & Dialogue brings our graduate community together for a night of great food and rich conversation centered on this year's theme: Outspoken: Leading with Our Aggie Voices.
+Dinner & Dialogue brings our graduate community together for a night of great food and rich conversation centered on a theme.

 Related knowledge